fabiobazurto/googleformr/README.md

 ![](inst/googleformr_yay.png)

-**googleformr** let's you POST data more securely to Google Forms without needing authentication or permissions like with Google Sheets.
+**googleformr** is an API to Google Forms, allowing users to POST data securely to Google Forms without needing authentication or permissioning.

 Installation
 ============